 For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.
 (Romans 6:23, ESV)

-God makes His gift available, free of charge, to everyone, no matter what they have done.
+God makes His gift of salvation available, free of charge, to everyone, no matter what they have done.
 But He doesn’t force it on anyone.
 The truth of the gospel must be believed and the gift must be received!
 At that point, the receiver is justified by God’s grace, forgiven and set free from the penalty of his or her sin.

 …if you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 For with the heart one believes and is justified, and with the mouth one confesses and is saved.
 For the Scripture says, “Everyone who believes in him will not be put to shame.”
 For there is no distinction between Jew and Greek; for the same Lord is Lord of all, bestowing his riches on all who call on him.
 For “everyone who calls on the name of the Lord will be saved.”
 (Romans 10:9-13)

 Everyone who calls on the name of Jesus will be saved.
 It is not a “maybe” – not a guess – not wishful thinking – not a bumper sticker.
-It is God’s word.
+It is God’s Word.
 These are real answers to real questions about forgiveness and eternity.

 Therefore, there is now no condemnation for those who are in Christ Jesus, because through Christ Jesus the law of the Spirit who gives life as set you free from the law of sin and death.
 (Romans 8:1-2, NIV)